- 1 Fast Facts

 Descriptions adapted from http://www.dummies.com/how-to/content/what-the-nascar-race-flags-mean.html

-Imperial Heights Garage Young Guns are four cylinder, front wheel drive cars which are modified for safety only.
+Young Guns are four cylinder, front wheel drive cars which are modified for safety only.
 It is designed as an entry level class for teenagers starting at 13 years old.
 It is also a trophy division.
+For our drivers’ safety, it is also a strictly no-contact division.

-From the heritage of the Heidelberg Raceway came Pittsburgh’s Pennsylvania Motor Speedway.
+Pittsburgh’s Pennsylvania Motor Speedway was originally built in 1948 as Heidelberg Raceway in Scott Township.
 The Heidelberg Raceway was the home of the Pittsburgher 250 and closed in 1973 as metro-Pittsburgh surrounded the area.
-Most of the facilities were relocated to build PPMS in 1979 and 10 years later, in 1989 Miley Motor Sports began running PPMS, and THE Pittsburgher made its glorious return!
-The Lucas Oil Late Model Dirt Series Pittsburgher 100 featuring the number one dirt late model series in the world was ranked the 4th best event in the country in 2015 by www.dirtondirt.com.
+Most of the facilities were relocated to build PPMS in 1979.
+Ten years later, Miley Motorsports took over, and the Pittsburgher returned as the Pittsburgher 100.
+The Lucas Oil Late Model Dirt Series Pittsburgher 100 was ranked the 4th best dirt racing event in the country in 2015 by dirtondirt.com.